-Workflow In most situations, TWO steps:
+WORKFLOW In most situations, TWO steps:

-- From photos to calibrated+oriented cameras + some 3D points - Extraction of 3D points - Both are based on correspondences.
-The first step is critical, and require a carefully chosen set of corresponding points. - The second step of geometry extraction and measurement is possible only after the scene is completely calibrated.
+- From photos to calibrated+oriented cameras + some 3D points - Extraction of 3D points Both are based on correspondences.
+The first step is critical and require a carefully chosen set of corresponding points.
+The second step of geometry extraction and measurement is possible only after the scene is completely calibrated.

+PHOTOGRAMMETRY

-Photogrammetry Photogrammetry is the name of the principle; many different tools and approaches.
-At first seems impossible but, with some care, the obtained precision is way below the projected size of a pixel.
-For a building, it may be few millimeters "Classic" Photogrammetry MANUAL OR MARKER CALIBRATION + ORIENTATION MANUAL DETERMINATION OF POINTS
+Photogrammetry is the name of the principle; many different tools and approaches.

+At first seems impossible but, with some care, the obtained precision is way below the projected size of a single pixel.

+For a large building, it may be few millimetres, which is really, really good.

+"CLASSIC" PHOTOGRAMMETRY

+- Manual or marker calibration + orientation

+- Manual determination of points